 4 - Online Reputation Management for Better Reviews

 With reviews holding as much weight as a personal referral these days you need to be constantly aware of what's out there.
 Reviews show up everywhere in search results – no matter which search engine you use.
 And people are more likely to trust recent reviews over those that were given several months ago or older.
 That's why you need a plan to actively generate more 4 and 5-star reviews on third party websites like Google, Facebook, Yelp and others.
-You can even minimize the appearance a less-than-excellent review for public consumption using review collection software.
+You can even minimize the appearance of a less-than-excellent reviews for public consumption using review collection software.

 If you don't have a way to monitor, generate and respond to your reviews all in one place, there's software for that.
+In fact, there is a lot of software out there for that!
+We can help recommend one for you, depending on the type of business you have.

 5 - Your Own Pictures That Tell the Real Story

-One of the most valuable things you add to your marketing repertoire is a photoshoot that produces images own and can use in all of your marketing including the website, Facebook ads, print materials, etc. You can avoid the use of most stock photos that can't always hit the mark.
+One of the most valuable things you add to your marketing repertoire is a photoshoot that produces images own and can use in all of your marketing including the website, video, Facebook ads, print materials, etc. You can avoid the use of most stock photos that can't always hit the mark.

 A few tips on taking photos for marketing purposes: